-Ravenna in camper what to see and what to eat: our personal story of a weekend to discover it.
+Ravenna in a camper what to see and what to eat: our personal story of a weekend to learn about many details, even perhaps less known, but which are certainly worth knowing.

 The main monuments